AndurilLi/AppiumDriver/README.md

 #mtdriver

-A python driver for Appium
+A python driver for Appium to communicate with Chorus based on Official Appium Python Client

 ##Usage
 Remote Version